vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/search.md

   - search
 ---

-Vobees' own `@vobees/preset-classic` supports a search integration.
+Docusaurus' own `@docusaurus/preset-classic` supports a search integration.

 There are two main options, you can use [Algolia DocSearch](https://community.algolia.com/docsearch/) or bring in your own `SearchBar` component.